The Kingdom of God: Who Will Be in It?

 We recommend that you follow Christ’s own instructions and “seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).
 The first step toward being in that Kingdom is learning about repentance.
 We invite you to download our free booklet Change Your Life! to begin the process.

 This is the second in a four part series on The Kingdom of God.
 To read part 1, see “The Kingdom of God: A New World Government.”
-Watch for part 3, "The Kingdom of God: An Earth Transformed."
+To continue this series, read part 3, "The Kingdom of God: An Earth Transformed."